(click to enlarge)

 M1874 bayonets were produced for the government at the French state arms plants and by Steyr in Austria.
 Government bayonets are marked on the blade spine with the factory, month, and year of production.

 This example was made in Austria, by Steyr, in 1879.
 Steyr produced approximately 200,000 M1874 bayonets for France, marking them in French "Usine de Steyr" (Machines of Steyr).
 Steyr also produced M1874 bayonets for Greece.
 However, Greek M1874 bayonets are marked in German, “Waffenfabrik Steyr” (Weapons Factory Steyr).

 Scabbard: "RS 7702"

-Very little is known about the maker of this commercial bayonet.
-However, all signs seem to point to Sutterlin Lippmann & Cie., who produced Chamelot-Delvigne Model 1873 revolvers at St. Etienne from 1874–1884.
-"S * L" was Sutterlin & Lippmann's commercial trademark and is found on the revolvers they produced at St. Etienne.
-Hopefully, further research will someday uncover substantiation of the maker represented by "S.L".
+The maker of this example is believed to be Sutterlin Lippmann & Cie., who served as entrepreneur at St. Etienne from 1874–1884.
+Sutterlin Lippmann also produced Chamelot-Delvigne Model 1873 revolvers at St. Etienne from 1874–1884.
+"S * L" was Sutterlin & Lippmann's commercial trademark and is found on the revolvers produced at St. Etienne.

 This example is especially unusual in that it has a five-digit serial number (not four-digit).
-The placement, between the crosspiece pins, is also unusual.
+The serial number's placement, between the crosspiece pins, is also unusual.